-The Vi3326 series is the next generation of web-managed switches from Vigitron, Inc. It is a portfolio of afforable managed switches that provide a reliable infrastructure for your business network.
-These switches deliver highly intelligent features to improve the availability of your business applications, protect sensitive information and optimate network bandwidth in order to deliver information and applications effectively.
-It provides the ideal combination of affordability and capabilities for entry level networking, including small business or enterprise application, and helps create a more efficient and better connected workforce.
+The Vi3010 series is the next generation of L2+ managed switches from Vigitron.
+They are affordable managed switch that provides a reliable infrastructure for your business network.
+These switches deliver more intelligent features you need to improve the availability of your critical business applications, protect your sensitive information, and optimize your network bandwidth to deliver information and applications more effectively.
+They provides the ideal combination of affordability and capabilities for entry level networking for the small business or enterprise application and helps you create a more efficient, better-connected workforce.

-The Vi3326 web-managed switches provide 26 ports in a single device.
-The specifications are as follows:
+Vi3010 L2+ Managed Switches provide 10 ports in a single device.
+The specifications are highlighted as follows:

-- L2+ features provide better manageability, security, QoS, and performance. - High port count design with all Gigabit Ethernet ports. - Support guest VLAN, voice VLAN, Port based, tag-based and Protocol based VLANs. - Support 802.3az Energy Efficient Ethernet standard. - Support 8K MAC table. - Support IPv6/ IPv4 Dual stack. - Support s-Flow. - Easy port configuration to implement the IP phone, IP camera or wireless environment.
+- L2+ features provide better manageability, security, QoS, and performance. - High port count design with all Gigabit Ethernet ports - Support guest VLAN, voice VLAN, Port based, tag-based and Protocol based VLANs. - Support 802.3az Energy Efficient Ethernet standard - Support 802.3at High power PoE Plus standard - Support IPv6/ IPv4 Dual stack - Support s-Flow - Support Easy-Configuration-Port for easy implement the IP Phone, IP Camera or Wireless environment.